Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 Camping in Dalmatia

 The Island of Pag is known for its cheese, but it also has excellent spots for camping enthusiasts.
-Camp Strasko is a 4-star campsite with a 2-kilometer-long (1.24 miles) beach, and it can accommodate around 6,500 people.
+Camp Strasko is a 4-star campsite with a 2-kilometer-long (1.24-mile) beach and can accommodate around 6,500 people.

 Campers can enjoy football, beach volleyball, tennis, badminton and bowling, as well as the entertainment program.
 You can also rent a boat or sailboat, or take a swim in the outdoor pool.
 Kids can attend various workshops and a swimming school.
 Other offerings include shops, restaurants, pastry shops and a hair salon.

 With almost twice the capacity, there is another attractive camp on the island of Pag-Simuni Camping Village.
 Although it has only two stars, it offers excellent camping facilities.
-In addition to bike trails and sports courts, this camp has an open-air cinema, babysitting, sailing and diving schools, as well as a water park.
+In addition to bike trails and sports courts, this camp has an open-air cinema, babysitting, sailing and diving schools, and a water park.

-There is also a wellness center nearby that you can use, and from this campsite, you can go on excursions and get to know beautiful surroundings.
+There is also a nearby wellness center you can use, and from this campsite, you can go on excursions and explore the beautiful surroundings.
 The most popular tours that you shouldn’t miss are those to Plitvice Lakes and the Krka National Park.

 Campsites Near the Town of Zadar